 You should also check for:

-- A codicil – this is a legally binding document that the deceased may have written to make additions or changes to their original will.
+A codicil: this is a legally binding document that the deceased might have written to make additions or changes to their original will.

-- A letter of wishes – this is a document that the deceased may have written to explain certain things in their will, or tell what kind of funeral they want.
+A letter of wishes: this is a document that the deceased might have written to explain certain things in their will, or tell what kind of funeral they want.
 The letter of wishes is not legally binding.